Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 | `object`   | `boolean`           | `object → string` then `string → number`, then compare | `[] == false` → `[]` → `""` → 0, `false → 0` → ✅ `0 == 0` |
 | `NaN`       | anything           | Always false; `NaN` never equals anything, including itself                 | `NaN == NaN` → ❌ false                |

+P.S: Any reference will be usually try to convert to primitive, then normal primitive rules will apply

 **Why NaN == anything or even itself is false** ?
 1. `NaN` means "invalid number", `NaN` can result from `0/0` or `"hello" * 5`.
 2. Are two `NaN`s the same?
 We can't say.
 Think of `NaN` as an “unknown value.
 Two unknowns can't be confirmed as equal.